 You can also pressure can your homemade pumpkin puree in jars.
 Follow the instructions for pressure canning pumpkin in the Ball Blue book.
-Since I don’t yet have a pressure canner, I freeze all my pumpkin puree.
+When I didn’t have a pressure canner yet, I froze all my pumpkin puree.
 And since I prefer not to waste a thing, my animals get whatever I don’t use in the process of making homemade pumpkin puree.

 Discarding of the Skins and Non-Seeds